 - nutrition and obesity prevention

 A range of documents to support local authorities and providers in commissioning and delivering children’s public health services aged 0 to 19 years.
 The documents include health and wellbeing, resilience, maximising learning and achievement, supporting complex and additional health needs and transition to adulthood.
 An extensive list of links to relevant resources and tools is also given.

-3. All age children and young people
+3. Children and young people aged 5 to 17

 - poor educational attainment

 - antisocial behaviour

 - mental health problems[footnote 13]